Napier city guide

 TE MATA PEAK

 A culturally significant hilltop with extensive walking trails.
-Havelock North, Hawkes Bay activities, things to do & see: NZ Jane is a great location to explore nearby Te Mata Peak with a cafe stop in the village afterwards.
+Havelock North, Hawkes Bay activities, things to do & see is a great location to explore nearby Te Mata Peak with a cafe stop in the village afterwards.

 EXPLORE MARAETOTARA FALLS